-Almond Lemon Pound Cake, a moist bread that’s a perfect compliment to any party, topped with a sweet lemon glaze and sliced almonds.
+Almond Lemon Pound Cake recipe, a moist bread that’s a perfect compliment to any party, topped with a sweet lemon glaze and sliced almonds.
 It’s a light dish that is dairy-free and soy-free!

 Since we’re used to using almond milk as a non-dairy, higher calcium milk around our house, I thought using it would be the perfect way to include a dairy-free and lactose free recipe to our event!
 With Silk Almond Unsweetened Vanilla which has absolutely no cholesterol and no saturated fat, it’s the perfect ingredient for a light and airy dish.

 - 1 1/2 cups flour (use your favorite, white, wheat, coconut flour, almond, etc.)

 - 1/2 cup honey